 Despite being the oldest person at these parties, I had a fantastic time.
 Being there made me want to go back in time and be a student again…but this time in Ouro Preto!

 Even better, there are very few gringos/foreigners that study in OP.
 As far as I know, I was the only gringa at these parties, which means that I got to speak almost exclusively Portuguese the entire time…and of course met a lot of people who were very intrigued by my foreigner status and where I was from. 🙂

 Despite the fact that I sometimes felt a bit out of the loop and like I was repeatedly asking “what?”, all the guys were extremely patient with me and constantly filling me in on different “girias mineiras” (slang from Minas Gerais).

 While in the US, the slang is fairly universal (as are the accents), in Brazil, the slang (and accent) varies with each region.

 In case you’re curious, here are a few “girias” from Minas that I learned…

 uai (pronounced like “why”): basically can be added on to any sentence/used to express disbelief, admiration, impatience or to reinforce what someone just said (this is a classic mineiro word, used all the time by mineiros)

 The Friendly People

-As a whole, mineiros are known nationwide for being very friendly and warm.
+As a whole, mineiros are known nationwide for being incredibly friendly and warm.
 Go to any part of Brazil and everyone talks about how great mineiros are.

 And they definitely lived up to their reputation!
-Whether walking down the street or in a shop or restaurant, random passerby would strike up a conversation with me.
+When walking down the street, random passerby would strike up a conversation with me.